Carlton Ernest Fisk

 "It's not what you achieve, it's what you overcome.
 That's what defines your career." - Carlton Fisk

 Fisk was a standout athlete in several sports at Charlestown High School (Class of 1965).
 In fact, his dream was to play for the Boston Celtics.
 He attended the University of New Hampshire on a basketball scholarship.
-Two years later, he was picked in the first round, fourth overall, of the January 1967 amateur draft by the Boston Red Sox.
+Two years later, he was picked in the first round (4th overall) by Boston; the Boston Red Sox that is, in the January 1967 amateur draft.

 Fisk remained with Boston until 1980.
 He signed with the Chicago White Sox as a free agent for the 1981 season.
-He had become a free agent because the Red Sox had made a clerical mistake, mailing him his contract after the cut-off date.
+He had become a free agent because the Red Sox made a clerical mistake, mailing him his contract after the cut-off date, in an attempt to avoid having him qualify for salary arbitration.

-As a White Sox, Fisk set several league records.
+With the White Sox, Fisk set several league records.
 He set the major league record for games caught (2,226, broken by Ivan Rodriguez in 2009) and home runs by a catcher (351, since broken).
-He set a slew of age-related records including home runs by a player over age 40 (72).
+He set a slew of age-related records, including home runs by a player over age 40 (72) and oldest player to get a hit in an All-Star Game (43 years old in 1991).
 In 1990, he became one of only a handful of players to play in the major leagues in four different decades.
-When he hit a grand slam on October 3, 1991, he became the oldest player to slug a grand slam.
-He caught his last game at age 45 - when he was rudely dumped by the White Sox in mid-season six days after he broke the record for games caught (which turned out to be his final game).
+When he hit a grand slam on October 3, 1991, he became the oldest player to slug one.
+He caught his last game at age 45 - when he was rudely dumped by the White Sox in midseason, six days after he broke the record for games caught (in what turned out to be his final game).

 In 1999, SABR named Fisk the 92nd greatest player of the 20th century.
 USA Today named Fisk the greatest athlete from Vermont.
 Using a different criteria, Fisk was named New Hampshire's most outstanding athlete by Sports Illustrated.

 Fisk's sister Janet married outfielder Rick Miller.
 Miller and Fisk were teammates in AA in 1969, AAA in 1970-1971, and with the Red Sox from 1971 to 1977.
-Fisk's brother Calvin Fisk was a catcher in the Baltimore Orioles system.
+Fisk's brother Calvin Fisk was drafted by the Baltimore Orioles in the 1965 amateur draft.

 In 1985, Fisk was credited with two putouts in a play often seen on bloopers videos.
 On August 2nd at Yankee Stadium, Rickey Henderson hit a long fly ball to center field.
 Although he made a fine effort, Luis Salazar missed the ball.
 He recovered to throw to Ozzie Guillen who relayed to Fisk.
 Yankees baserunner Bobby Meacham tripped and he was quickly followed by Dale Berra, who had run through the stop sign at third base.
 Fisk tagged out Meacham only to turn around to see Berra coming, so he tagged him for an 8-6-2 double play.